axelvaldez/radical-companies/_posts/5-rcompanies/rstartups/2022-05-17-rbuddyneighbor.markdown

    </tr>
    <tr>
     <th>Neighbor</th>
-    <td>Members who 1) lives along the way, between the store and the Buddy home, and 2) asked for the goods.</td>
+    <td>Members who 1) live along the way, between the store and the Buddy home, and 2) asked for the goods.</td>
    </tr>
    <tr>
     <th>Near</th>